Last updated August 28, 2023

-Mapped tables will be dropped from your Postgres database when removing the add-on: you should ensure you have an up-to-date backup of your database before proceeding.
+Mapped tables are dropped from your Postgres database when removing the add-on.
+Ensure you have an up-to-date backup of your database before proceeding.

-If you have multiple Heroku Connect add-ons attached to your application you will also need to specify the globally unique identifier assigned to the add-on you wish to remove when using the CLI.
+If you have multiple Heroku Connect add-ons attached to your application, you must specify the globally unique identifier assigned to the add-on you wish to remove when using the CLI.
+For example

 All Heroku Connect support and runtime issues should be submitted via one of the Heroku Support channels.